marctjones/fosstraining/jupyter.md

 print ("There are " + str(x) + " states.")
 ```

-9. You can tell computers do things in repeatable chunks.
+9. You can tell computers to do things in repeatable chunks.
 ```python
 def adder (x):
     for y in x: